History of the United Kingdom

 The history of the United Kingdom begins in 1707 with the Treaty of Union and Acts of Union.
 The core of the United Kingdom as a unified state came into being with the political union of the kingdoms of England and Scotland, into a new unitary state called Great Britain.
 (Note: The terms One Kingdom, United Kingdom and United Kingdom of Great Britain were used as descriptions in the Treaty of Union.
 However, the actual name of the new state was Great Britain.
 The name Great Britain (then sometimes spelled Great Brittaine) was first used by James VI/I in October 1604, who indicated that henceforth he and his successors would be viewed as Kings of Great Britain, not Kings of England and Scotland.
 However the name was not applied to a new state; both England and Scotland continued to be governed independently.
 Its validity as a name of the Crown is also questioned, given that monarchs continued using separate ordinals (e.g., James VI/I, James VII/II) in England and Scotland.
 To avoid confusion historians generally avoid using the term King of Great Britain until 1707 and instead to match the ordinal usage call the monarchs kings or queens of England and Scotland.
 Separate ordinals were abandoned when the two states merged in accordance with the Acts of Union, with subsequent monarchs using ordinals clearly based on English not Scottish history.
 One example is Queen Elizabeth II of the United Kingdom, who is referred to as being "the Second" even though there never was an Elizabeth I of Scotland or Great Britain.
 Thus the term Great Britain is generally used from 1707.)
-Of this new state, the historian Simon Schama said:

-What began as a hostile merger would end in a full partnership in the most powerful going concern in the world... it was one of the most astonishing transformations in European history.

 The first decades were marked by Jacobite risings which ended with defeat for the Stuart cause at the Battle of Culloden in 1746.
 In 1763, victory in the Seven Years' War led to the growth of the First British Empire.
 With defeat by the US, France and Spain in the War of American Independence, Great Britain lost its 13 American colonies and rebuilt a Second British Empire based in Asia and Africa.
-As a result, British culture, and its technological, political, constitutional, and linguistic influence, became worldwide.
 Politically the central event was the French Revolution and its Napoleonic aftermath from 1793 to 1815, which British elites saw as a profound threat, and worked energetically to form multiple coalitions that finally defeated Napoleon in 1815.
 The Acts of Union 1800 added the Kingdom of Ireland to create the United Kingdom of Great Britain and Ireland.